Pronouced 'hoagy', the company was originally founded in 1909 in Manhattan, NY, by Hampden Hoge to produce

 in 'O' gauge.
 It was stamped steel tinplate construction.
 The electric outline engine featured an operating headlight.

-steam type electric powered locomotive in an 0-4-0 configuration.
-The set featured the engine, tender and three passenger cars - two Pullmans
+Tom Thumb RR #990 passenger set, powered by a steam type electric powered locomotive in an 0-4-0 configuration.
+The set featured the

-and the observation car.
+engine, tender and three passenger cars - two Pullmans and the observation car.
 Each set came with track and transformer.
-Extra track and transformers were also available for separate sale.

 The early electric sets included a transformer that was concealed